Lois Ramsey: The Box and Prisoner

 She was a major cast member of the 1970s soap opera The Box as tea lady Mrs. Hopkins, appearing for the entire run of the serial.
-She also had 2 prominent stints in Prisoner—firstly as dotty social worker Agnes Forster in 1980 in 1985 as an elderly inmate Ettie Parslow, who thought that the Second World War was still going on.
+Ramsey also had two prominent stints in Prisoner.
+Her first role was as dotty social worker Agnes Forster in 1980.
+In 1985-1986 Ramsey played elderly prison inmate Ettie Parslow who thought the Second World War was still going on.